Conference Conferences

 The Futures of Marx

-In cooperation with Critical Theory in Berlin and Volksbühne am Rosa-Luxemburg-Platz
+In cooperation with Centre for Social Critique and Volksbühne am Rosa-Luxemburg-Platz

 June 28-29, 2023 Volksbühne Berlin